Floating University Programme

 • Liliya Khatmullina

-PhD, partner and mentor relations
+PhD, partner relations manager

-Oceanographer specializing in laboratory and field studies of the vertical transport and distribution of microplastics in the water column
+Oceanographer, specialist in laboratory and field studies of the vertical transport and distribution of microplastics in the water column

 • Daria Sobaeva

-student affairs
+PhD, student affairs

-How the Program works
+How the Programme works

-Our impact
+Our impact in 2021-2026

 • > 3 000